 Sound is a physical and psychological experience.
 If the brain goes without stimuli, it will produce its own in the form of hallucinations.
 Even deaf people experience tinnitus, but is this technically sound.
 This article defines sound and examines what an experience of true silence might be like.

-For English Language Learners, writing is a process that goes beyond spelling and grammar.
+For English Language Learners, writing goes beyond spelling and grammar.
 It begins with socializing and evolves into copying sentence frames; eventually writing essays.
 Students need written and oral feedback, and should engage with prompts that are culturally relevant and diverse.

 Future education will incorporate wireless connections, social media, e-paper and e-books, and online classrooms.
 Teachers must integrate these technologies to engage their students.
 As pedagogy evolves, teachers must keep up with the fast-paced changes of a generation born online.

-Inclusive practice is a necessity for 21st-century classrooms.
+Inclusive practices are a necessity for 21st-century classrooms.
 Inclusive education is not a detriment to academia.
-Rather, inclusion not only benefits the students with special needs on a social level, but also benefits general education students as well.
+Rather, inclusion not only benefits the students with special needs on a social level but also benefits general education students as well.
 Soon, this will be common practice for all.